Holidays in the Riviera Maya, Mexico

 No holiday to Mexico is complete without sampling its national drink.
 In the Riviera Maya, there’s plenty of ways to do so, with many hotels and restaurants hosting tequila tasting experiences.
 It’s the best way to learn more about the history of the agave-based drink, originally pioneered by the Aztecs, sampling several different varieties along the way.

-This stunning UNESCO-protected tropical wilderness covers a third of Mexico’s Caribbean coast – it’s huge.
+The stunning UNESCO-protected tropical wilderness of Sian Ka'an Biosphere covers a third of Mexico’s Caribbean coast – it’s huge.
 It’s a wild mix of mangroves, forest and flooded savannahs pocked with Maya ruins that are ripe for exploring.
 Spy everything including pumas, ocelots, jaguars and American crocodiles, as well as over 350 species of birds, including spoonbills and flamingos.
 If you’re lucky, you might even spot the handfuls of spider and howler monkeys that hide within its trees – it’s a true wildlife paradise.

 Where to stay in the Riviera Maya